dronomyio/polygon_b2_downloader_v2/README.md

 # Polygon.io to Backblaze B2 Downloader (Scalable Version v2)

-This application is designed to download flat files (specifically US stocks daily data) from Polygon.io, track their status in a local SQLite database, and upload them to a Backblaze B2 bucket.
+This application is designed to download flat files (specifically US Options Day Aggregates) from Polygon.io, track their status in a local SQLite database, and upload them to a Backblaze B2 bucket.
 It is structured to support scalable deployment, for example, using multiple worker instances on platforms like morph.so or Kubernetes.

+The target S3 path for US Options Day Aggregates is `us_options_opra/day_aggs_v1/`.

 ## Architecture Overview

 The application consists of two main components (roles):

 1.  **Discoverer/Scheduler:**
-    *   Identifies files to be processed from Polygon.io based on the operational mode (historical, daily, on-demand).
+    *   Identifies US Options Day Aggregates files to be processed from Polygon.io (using the `us_options_opra/day_aggs_v1/` path) based on the operational mode (historical, daily, on-demand).
     *   Adds these files as tasks to a shared SQLite database with a "pending" status.
 It avoids adding duplicate `file_key` entries.
     *   Typically run as a scheduled job (for daily tasks) or a one-off task (for historical backfill or on-demand requests).